AyushRoy2001/MovieRecommenderMLProject/README.md

 ## *2. Description*
-  -> I created an ML model for suggesting 5 movies according to the input movie.<br/> -> Vectorization is the technique i used to convert the string of description, cast and other information to a vector in a multi dimensional plane.<br/>
+  -> I created an ML model for suggesting 5 movies according to the input movie.<br/> -> Vectorization is the technique i used to convert the string of description, cast and other information to a vector<br> in a multi dimensional plane.<br/>
   -> Used Cosine Similarity to find out distance of the 5 closest vectors from the input movie vector in this project.<br/>
   -> The website where the model was implemented was made using Streamlit library of python.<br/>
   -> I replaced all special characters , commas, etc and convrted the text to lower case.<br/>